How production areas are classified, the method of treatment and how to apply for classification.

 Dispatch centres are any on-shore or off-shore area that processes shellfish fit for human consumption.

 All purification and dispatch establishments must be approved by your local authority.
-You must meet the specific requirements for purification and dispatch centres in Annex III of Regulation (EC) 853/2004.
+You must meet the specific requirements for purification and dispatch centres in Annex III of retained EU law Regulation (EC) 853/2004.

 Potential classification and filling out the form

-If you are interested in principle to harvest/fish or relay shellfish in England and Wales, you must first apply for classification of the production area.
-The production or relay area application form should be completed by the applicant (the harvester) and the local authority.
+If you are interested in principle to harvest/fish or relay shellfish in England, Wales and Northern Ireland, you must first apply for classification of the production area.
+The production or relay area application form should be completed by the applicant (the harvester) in conjunction with the local authority.

 Please note that the classification of a shellfish harvesting area does not confer the right to harvest shellfish.